 A constellation representing the mythical bird that supposedly was reborn from its own ashes.
-It is the largest of the 12 constellations invented at the end of the 16th century by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
+It is the largest of the 12 figures invented at the end of the 16th century by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
 As with all the Keyser and de Houtman constellations it was first depicted on a globe by Petrus Plancius in 1598 and first appeared in print on the 1603 Uranometria atlas of Johann Bayer.
 The constellation lies near the southern end of the river Eridanus and its brightest star, Alpha Phoenicis, is of magnitude 2.4.

 The phoenix supposedly resembled a large eagle with scarlet, blue, purple, and gold plumage.
 Ovid in his Metamorphoses tells us that the phoenix lived for 500 years, eating the gum of incense and the sap of balsam.
 At the end of its allotted span the bird built itself a nest from cinnamon bark and incense among the topmost branches of a palm tree, ending its life on the fragrantly scented nest.
 A baby phoenix was born from its father’s body.
 The nest was both the tomb of one phoenix and the cradle of the next.
 When it was old enough to bear the weight, the young phoenix lifted the nest from the tree and carried it to the temple of Hyperion, the Titan who was the father of the Sun god.
 The death and rebirth of the phoenix has been seen as symbolizing the daily rising and setting of the Sun.